 Back in March the non-profit JerseyCAN commissioned a report to quantify learning loss among New Jersey students during the pandemic.
-On average, New Jersey students lost 30% of expected learning in ELA and 36% of expected learning in Math; the loss was greater for Black students, who lost on average 43% in ELA and 50% in Math.
+On average, New Jersey students lost 30% of expected learning in English language arts (ELA) and 36% of expected learning in math.
+The loss was greater for Black students, who lost on average 43% in ELA and 50% in math.

 That’s according to Patrick Wall, who writes today that a buried district analysis found “nearly 80% of third graders and almost 90% of fourth graders would not meet the passing score…The projections suggested that far fewer students were on track to master grade-level math than in previous years.”
 In a report to the state, also not released to the public, internal diagnostic testing found “only 22% of third graders would be able to meet grade-level expectations on the state math test, compared with 35% who met expectations in 2019.
 Among fourth graders, just 11% were projected to meet math expectations, compared with 32% who did so in 2019.”